JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/Understanding of User Group.md

 <h4>User 2: Second year student and fallen out with flatmates</h4>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;Hi!
 I'm Sarah, a second-year Economist.
-I sorted out my accommodation for this year early in first-year and now I realise we do not have a lot in common.
+I sorted out my accommodation for this year early in first-year and now I realise we do not have a lot in common and have very different requirements for living standards.
 I would love to find a group that I get along with more and have a happier living situation.
 I was wondering if there were any platforms for this?</p>

 <h4>How can Househomies help?</h4>